 If you are single like me, or ever better if you are over 30 and single like me, and you are tired of getting singled out the advice I would like to give you is this.

 No one can make you feel bad about anything.
-If you harp on the fact that you are single and feed into the idea that others want you to be married you are going to lead yourself into depression or worse go on date after date with any and everyone to cure yourself of your single person’s disease.
+If you harp on the fact that you are single and feed into what others want you to do you are going to lead yourself into depression or worse go on date after date with any and everyone to cure yourself of your single person’s disease.
 Trust me I know.
 Until I decided to stop punishing myself.

-There are a lot of good things about being single.
-You can do things and be free while being single.
-Once you realize this idea and take advantage of your singleness your life will be a lot more fulfilled.
+There are a lot of good things about being single, so take advantage of your singleness and your life will be a lot more fulfilled (Click to Tweet).